In today’s tutorial, we’ll see how to use KWalletManager to create a new wallet and use a GPG key for its encryption.

 -

-Enter the passphrase in the following dialog box.
+Enter the passphrase in the dialog box below.
 At this point, the key appears in the main KGpg window.

 - ⚠️ Important: We won’t be able to decrypt the data if we forget the passphrase.

-This GnuPG key will also be available to other keyrings like the GNOME Keyring.
-We recommend also adding this key when prompted.
+This GnuPG key will also be available in other keyrings, such as the GNOME Keyring.
+We also recommend adding this key when prompted.

 Creating a new wallet using KDE Wallet KCM

-By default, a wallet named kdewallet will store your passwords.
+By default, the wallet named kdewallet stores your passwords.
 Your login password secures this wallet, which will automatically open at login.

 - To create a new wallet, open System Settings, navigate to the KDE Wallet KCM, enable the KDE Wallet subsystem, and click Apply.
-Then, close and open System Settings again.
+Then close and reopen System Settings.

-Next, use the New button in the System Settings module KDE Wallet and enter a name for the wallet.
+Next, use the New button in the KDE Wallet module in System Settings, and enter a name for the wallet.

-Then, select which encryption method to use for securing the wallet.
+Then select the encryption method to secure the wallet.

 - Blowfish.
 KWallet saves this sensitive data in a strongly encrypted file, accessible by all applications and protected with a master password we define.

-- The data is encrypted with the Blowfish symmetric block cipher algorithm; the algorithm key is derived from the SHA-1 hash of the password, which has a critical length of 156 bits (20 bytes).
-The data in the wallet file is also hashed with SHA-1 and checked before it is deciphered and accessible by the applications.
+- The Blowfish symmetric block cipher encrypts the data; the SHA-1 hash of the password to derive the key, which has a critical length of 156 bits (20 bytes).
+The data in the wallet file is also hashed with SHA-1 and checked before it is decrypted and made accessible to applications.

-Since we created a GPG key, that’s what we’ll use.
+Since we created a GPG key, we’ll use it.

 Finally, we click Finish.
-Now, KWallet will use GPG when storing and opening wallets.
+Now, KWallet will use GPG for wallet storage and opening.
 The passphrase dialog only shows once.
 Even if the wallet is closed after the initial opening, subsequent opening will occur silently during the same session.

 Disclaimer: We do not develop KWalletManager, the KDE Wallet KCM, the KWallet subsystem, or KGpg.
 To request features or report problems, please create issues in the KDE bug tracker.